pgollangi/FireQL/README.md

-select *, id as user_id from users select id, email as email_address, `address.city` AS city from `users` select * from users order by 'address.city' desc limit 10 select * from `users` select id, LENGTH(contacts) as total_contacts from `users`
+select *, id as user_id from users select id, email as email_address, `address.city` AS city from `users` select * from users order by 'address.city' desc limit 10 select * from `users` where id > 50 select id, LENGTH(contacts) as total_contacts from `users`
 ```
-See [Wiki](https://github.com/pgollangi/FireQL/wiki) for more examples and sample queries.
+See [Wiki](https://github.com/pgollangi/FireQL/wiki) for more examples.

 ### Authentication

-`fireql.NewL` assume Google [Application Default Credentials](https://cloud.google.com/docs/authentication/application-default-credentials) to authenticate to Firestore database if `serverAccount` not passed.
+`fireql.New` assume Google [Application Default Credentials](https://cloud.google.com/docs/authentication/application-default-credentials) to authenticate to Firestore database if `serverAccount` not passed.
 Otherwise use service account for authentication.

 ## Installation